Sparks Street: Pedestrian mall

-Starting in 1960 the street was closed to traffic in the summers in an attempt to improve commerce.
+Starting in 1960, the street was closed to vehicular traffic in the summers in an attempt to improve commerce.
 This plan was modelled on Toledo, Ohio, which along with Kalamazoo were the first North American cities to close downtown streets in an attempt to recapture customers.
 The success of these temporary summer closings convinced the city to close the street permanently to vehicles in 1967.
 Although initially successful, the mall began to decline in the 1970s.
 Urban planning professor David Gordon, of Queen's University, blames the growth of suburban shopping malls.
-Another major problem was the growth of high rise government offices with internal concourses in the area.
+Another major problem was the growth of highrise government offices with internal concourses in the area.
 Gordan and Bray wrote that Sparks became "an isolated island of pedestrian-friendly space in a traffic-dominated district" in a 2003 report.
 Additionally, the Government of Canada is a major landlord on the street, its buildings presenting a "blank face" to the street, and discouraging shops from investing in the area long-term.

 Today, the pedestrian mall is open year-round and extends from Elgin to Kent Streets.
-While the mall is quite busy during weekdays, it is only lightly used during weekends.
+Although the mall is quite busy during the week, it is only lightly used on the weekend.
 The National Capital Commission remains committed to operating and improving the mall.
 The street's landscaping has been updated.
-The Commission was successful in bringing the CBC Ottawa Broadcast Centre to a location on the mall and is seeking to increase business and activity by increasing the number of residences nearby.
+The Commission was successful in bringing the CBC Ottawa Broadcast Centre to a location on the mall, and is seeking to increase business and activity by increasing the number of residences nearby.
 However, the CBC development has been criticized as "just another low-cost, banal building" which was designed poorly and has not brought more life to the street.
 Councillor Diane Holmes called it "the biggest disappointment," and "a whole block of deadness."